Pragya-Ghosh/VIS-Analysis-of-Influenza/README.md

 ## Data Source
 The dataset used in this project is titled **“Influenza Positive Tests Reported to CDC by Clinical Laboratories, National Summary, 2023-24 Season”**, covering the period up to the week ending June 29, 2024.
 This is sourced from the [CDC Flu Weekly Reports](https://www.cdc.gov/flu/weekly/index.htm).

-For this project, the dataset was processed to focus on the number of positive cases for Influenza Type A and Type B each week.
+For this project, the data was processed to focus on the number of positive cases for Influenza Type A and Type B each week.

 ## Tools and Libraries
 **Programming Language:** Python